softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Registration/createObjects.md

 ---
 title: "createObjects"
+description: "The subnet registration service has been deprecated.

-description: "Create registrations with respective registrars to associate multiple assigned subnets with the provided contact details. "
+Create registrations with respective registrars to associate multiple assigned subnets with the provided contact details. "
 date: "2018-02-12"
 tags:
     - "method"